 The station is located in Building 208 at Johnson Space Center.
-Bldg 208 is located at the east end of the north parking lot of the Gilruth Center, the employee’s recreation center.
-The ‘shack’ is located in the center of the building and features a back door.
+Building 208 is located at the east end of the north parking lot of the Gilruth Center, the employee’s recreation center.
+The shack is located in the center of the building and features a back door.
 We share the building with Lunarfins, the SCUBA club here at JSC, the grounds-maintenance garage, the umpire/referee room, a concession stand, and restrooms.
 The club room has about 500 square feet of floor space.

 Like our old facility, the club station has a satellite VHF/UHF operating console, 3 HF and 1 VHF/UHF operating tables.
 The floor is carpeted and all cable runs are made in a cable tray around the perimeter of the room about 18″ below the ceiling.
-We have moved in and are setting up stations, computers, and hanging pictures.

 Today’s HF Stations